Steve H. Powell & Company

 Loan Compliance:

-• The 2020 HMDA LAR and CRA LAR for large institutions must be submitted by March 1, 2021.
+• The 2024 HMDA LAR for all institutions and CRA LAR for large institutions must be submitted by March 3, 2025.

 • Check the historic examples for HELOC and ARM application disclosures to ensure the most recent 15 years are used in the examples.